Terasology/Lakes/README.md

 -underground and surface lakes and lava lakes
 -lava lakes can be turned on and off
 -lakes will create a small cave above them
+-desert lakes are less probable and will turn into palm tree oasis

 Known issues:
 -Missing biome modification to prevent grass and trees to spawn on lakes